mindingyao/MGT-Net/README.md

 **Each dataset corresponds to a txt path file, with each row arranged by img_path, gt_path and flow_path.**

 ### Training
-1. Download the train dataset (containing DAVIS16, DAVSOD, FBMS and DUTS-TR) from [Baidu Driver](https://pan.baidu.com/s/1F2RrcgJylUMYkWiUAoaL2A) (PSW:wuqv).
+1. Download the training dataset (containing DAVIS16, DAVSOD, FBMS and DUTS-TR) from [Baidu Driver](https://pan.baidu.com/s/1F2RrcgJylUMYkWiUAoaL2A) (PSW:wuqv).
 2. Download the pre_trained ResNet50 [backbone](https://download.pytorch.org/models/resnet50-19c8e357.pth) and Vit-B_16 [backbone](https://pan.baidu.com/s/1t-G8k8J3jCCWoh6uJbnBzQ) (PSW:zouw) to your specified folder.
+Vit-B_16 backbone is used to initialize some parameters in MGTrans, such as linear layer, FFN layer, etc.
 3. The training of entire model is implemented on four NVIDIA TITAN X (Pascal) GPUs:
 - Run `CUDA_VISIBLE_DEVICES=0,1,2,3 python -m torch.distributed.launch --nproc_per_node=4 train_distribute.py`